Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Date of recording: 2024-07-02 Recorded by: Chris Johan Diepenmaat Audio file: 918721

 Why could categorizing be important?
 The language of bats is complex.
 Currently it is not known if these unusual social calls of the Nathusius' pipistrelle are used for advertising or if they are used in an agonistic manner.
 Perhaps the true trills have a different message than the mordents.
 When we start to understand their function, we can get more insight in the behaviour of the bats that emit the calls.
 For example, does this species mate in spring?
-New discoveries might be waiting to get made.
+New discoveries might be waiting to be made.

-Up: A part F3 (mordent) + a part D.
+Up: A part F3 + a part D.

 Date of recording: 2024-08-25 Recorded by: Aielynn Kleian Audio file: 931845, 931846, 931847